leililatern/exocore/_journal/2022-08-esoteric-beef-tartare.md

 6. Create shape (for example, a Ball :D)
 7. Eat!

-{:.glow} That's it, good healthy esoteric Healthmaxx Raw Beef :DDD !!~
+That's it, good healthy esoteric Healthmaxx Raw Beef :DDD !!~

 **WARNING!
 WILL Leave your mouth STINKY!
 Oops :D**